freeflowuniverse/baobab/baobab/actions/readme.md

-# actions

-are text based representatsions of actions which need to be executed
+Actions are text based representatsions of actions which need to be executed.

-example
+Here is an example:
 ```
 !!tflibrary.booksmanager.book_add
     gitsource:'books'